92green/react-entity-editor/README.md

 Implementation of the user interface of the editor is left to the developer, which offers great flexibility and can be therefore used by forms including redux-form, drag and drop interfaces or any other React UI editor.

 - Maps CRUD operations to standard user actions, e.g."saving" a form will either "create" or "update" an entity.
-It's up to you
-- Modular UI so any aspect of the user interface can be customised.
 - Route creation when used with react-router.
 - A standard and customiseable set of confirmation messages and success notifications.